jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

 * `.replaceDBGrid(title, db, table)`
     Will replace the currently shown data in the grid, with the data found in the specified database/table.

+* `.refreshDBGrid(title)`
+    Will refresh the specified DB Grid.

+* `.addDbOptionBox(title, db, change=None)`
+    Will create an OptionBox, containing a list of all the tables available in the specified database.

+* `.refreshDbOptionBox(title)`
+    Will reload the list of tables displayed in the specified DB OptionBox.

 #### Get Grids

 * `.getGridRow(title, rowNumber)`